idkwhattoputkk/Minesweeper/Minesweeper/README.md

 # MineSweeper
 # INTEGRANTS
-Emmanuel umaña
+Emmanuel umaña - A00351911

-and

-nobody else
+#APO2-2.pdf == requerimientos funcionales